 - Higher learning curve for small teams

-- Requires a large upfront investment and implementation
+- Requires upfront investment and implementation

 Pricing: $2.00 per credit